 - Your opponent switches out to a Pokemon that matches favourably against your Pokemon.
 Now, whether your Pokemon is choiced or not, you are in a bad position.
 You are now likely to switch yourself.

-...and having the ability to swap attacks would not change any of those scenarios (except if you picked the wrong move, which is your fault only).
+...And having the ability to swap attacks would not change any of those scenarios (except if you picked the wrong move, which is your fault only).

 There is a fifth scenario, where your opponent switches to a Pokemon that can take your choiced attack, but couldn't take a different attack your Pokemon knows.
-It's a shame you now can't use that attack, and have to switch -- but this still isn't a terrible situation for you.
-If you predict your opponent correctly and choose the correct switch, you can keep the momentum in your favour.
-The opponent also took 50% more damage than they would've otherwise, which isn't meaningless in a game where chip damage and "putting them in range" is so important.
+It's a shame you're now unable use that attack, and certainly, this scenario does mean some Pokemon are worse choice users than others.

 So, in short: the only situation where being locked into a move has a realistic drawback for you is actually not that bad.
 Then, the extra power/speed offered by choice far exceeds the inconvenience it causes.